jorgeluiscarrillo/arch-setup/README.md

 ### Downloading and Running the Script

-1. Once you have booted into the live media, install git: `pacman -Sy git`
+1. Once you have booted into the live media, install git and dialog: `pacman -Sy git dialog`
    * If you encounter `error: not enough free disk space`, then increase cowspace:

      `mount -o remount,size=1G /run/archiso/cowspace`

-2. Clone this repository: `git clone https://github.com/jorgeluiscarrillo/arch-setup`
+2. Clone this repository: `git clone https://github.com/jorgeluiscarrillo/arch-setup && cd arch-setup/`
-3. Run the script: `cd arch-setup/ && ./setup`
+3. Run the script: `./setup`

 ## Features